Looking for a great new stereo for your ride? Picking the right can be a pain – especially with so many to pick from and the many features available.

-In that case you can also purchase custom installation trim rings to help.
+In that case, you can also purchase custom installation trim rings to help.
 Whether with a hot glue gun or some other type of adhesive fastener, it’s possible to cut them and attach them, covering the gap nicely.

 Using original mounting brackets

 Installing a new stereo using original factory-installed brackets.
 Note: often not all of the screw holes will line up on your new stereo or the depth (for the front of the radio to the vehicle’s trim) isn’t correct.
 Never just assume you’ll be able to use them.
-Some may require using only a few of the screw holes or brackets may need modification.
+Some may require using only a few of the screw holes or brackets that may need modification.

 Some imported vehicles (especially Japanese) have factory metal brackets that can be removed from the original stereo.
 It’s possible, in some cases, to attach them to the new stereo.
 However, it’s rare that they align perfectly during installation.

-For that reason it’s still a good idea to check for the availability of an aftermarket installation kit.
+For that reason, it’s still a good idea to check for the availability of an aftermarket installation kit.

 While the cost is often a bit high, the amount of stress and time you’ll save justifies it in many cases.